 - Timeframe The design and construction timeframe of Alternative 4 is estimated to take approximately 15 years.
 This timeframe is substantially longer than the Proposed Action because of the relocation of the NCANG, the acquisition and demolition of residential and commercial properties, and the relocation and/or tunneling of major roadways located within the footprint or RPZ of the runway.
 Airport officials have estimated that the relocation of the NCANG would take a minimum of seven years.
 This timeframe includes the time it would take to choose a potential site, prepare the required NEPA document, and physically relocate the facility.
 In addition, the 15 year timeframe includes the time required to relocate the major roadway intersection located in the RPZ on the north end of the runway.
-This relocation would require planning, designing, and relocation of the intersections.
-In addition, the relocation of the portion of Billy Graham that would be impacted by grading and a portion of West Boulevard that would require tunneling or relocation is included in the timeframe estimate.
-Exhibit 2-10 depicts impacts to the NCANG, existing structures, and roadways that would extend the timeframe needed to construct the alternative. - Cost The cost of Alternative 4 is estimated to be at least five times the cost of Alternative 1 (Proposed Action).
+This relocation of the portion of Billy Graham that would be impacted by grading and a portion of West Boulevard that would require tunneling or relocation is included in the timeframe estimate.
+Exhibit 2-10 depicts impacts to the NCANG, existing structures, and roadways that would extend the timeframe needed to construct the alternative. - Cost The cost of Alternative 4 is estimated to be at least five times the cost of Alternative 1 and Alternative 2.
 This is due to the large amount of fill required for constructing the runway and associated infrastructure.
 It is also due to the cost associated with the relocation of the NCANG; acquisition, demolition, and relocation of residential and commercial property; the relocation of the roadways/intersections; and potential tunneling of roadways.